OrangeJuiceNoPulp/FitCrawlerApp/README.md

 It is recommended to run this using VScode

-To run: Intall djangousing pip, then run 'python manage.py runserver'
+To run: Intall django using pip, then run 'python manage.py runserver'
         with the python terminal to run the application